Computer model calibration with large non-stationary spatial outputs: application to the calibration of a climate model: Conclusion and discussion

-However, one may miss important small scale features with a low order expansion.
-In case the higher order SHs are required to capture small but meaningful features in a spatial process, one possible solution is to restrict the mode $h$ to a low order in the series expansion of SHs in order to allow more flexibility in variations across latitudes than across longitudes within latitudes \citep{Stein07}.
-The other possibility is to perform a variable selection to those SH coefficients before calibration.
-For example, in Figure \ref{fig:ex3-design}(b), it can be seen that variations present only in certain bases.
-In this case we can expect that the calibration only through the 1st and 5th to 8th coefficients should be able to provide a similar result (all the coefficients decay after the 9th coefficient).
-Yet a reliable variable selection technique is required to identify the threshold for the cut-off of redundant coefficients.

-Another advantage of using the SH basis, compared to data-driven ones such as PCs, is that sequential design is allowed \citep{beck2016sequential}, because the basis elements will not change and model runs are obtained at the same grids or scattered locations.
+Another advantage of using the SH basis, compared to data-driven ones such as PCs, is that sequential design is allowed \citep{beck2016sequential}, because the basis elements will not change, and model runs are obtained at the same grids or scattered locations.
 In this study we illustrate our technique to a specific horizontal output from the WACCM simulator.
 The SHT of model outputs can also be extended to time varying processes.
-As noted by \cite{Jones63}, if a random field on a sphere varies with time, the representation becomes

-where $ c_{k,h}(t)$ being an ordinary one-dimensional stochastic process.
+As noted by \cite{Jones63}, if a random field on a sphere varies with time, the representation becomes $\eta(\mathbf{s},t)=\sum_{k=0}^\infty \sum_{h=-k}^k c_{k,h}(t)\psi_{k,h}(\mathbf{s})$, where $ c_{k,h}(t)$ being an ordinary one-dimensional stochastic process.
 The set of all $ c_{k,h}(t)$ form an infinite dimensional stochastic process.
-Theoretically we can formulate model outputs in space--time settings with such representations.
+Theoretically we can represent model outputs in space--time settings with such representations.
 Nevertheless, in climate or chemistry--transport simulations, we often encounter not only outputs in time and horizontal resolution, but also in vertical resolution.
 Therefore extensions to 4 dimensional correlations are needed, but they must maintain the computational tractability.